SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/parquet.md

 ## Source

-Reads data from parquet files present at a path
+Reads data from parquet files present at a path.

 ### Source Parameters